Death Toll In Genoa Bridge Collapse Rises To 39

 "Oh God," a witness can be heard crying out in Italian as footage of the collapse was caught on video.

 Rescue crews worked through the night cutting and sifting through tons of concrete and steel in search of survivors and victims.
-Salvini said Wednesday that the Fire Brigade had extracted the final body after working through the night.
+Salvini said Wednesday that the national firefighter corps, Vigili del Fuoco, had extracted the final body after working through the night.

 Details have begun to emerge in Italian media about those who died — workers on their way to clock in, vacationing families and foreign tourists.